by Dr. C.H. Weaver M.D. Medical Editor updated 4/2019

 - Average time to cancer progression for patients treated with the triplet was 8 months.

 - Average overall survival is 15.3 months with a median follow-up duration of 18.2 months (range, 16.6-19.8 months).

 - One-year overall survival rate was 62%.

 Several precision cancer medicines are now available for the treatment of advanced colon cancer.
-Bravtovi™ + Mektovi® represent advances in precision therapies targeting the hard to treat BRAFV600E-mutation and will expand the treatment options for this poor prognosis group of patients once approved
+Bravtovi™ + Mektovi® represent advances in precision therapies targeting the hard to treat BRAFV600E-mutation and will expand the treatment options for this poor prognosis group of patients.

 - De Roock et al., Lancet Oncol, 2010